Open daily from 17 March until 1 November - 10am to 5.30pm

 Top 5 things to do at Elizabeth Castle

-2) Climb to top of the battlements for a breathtaking views around the bay and the south coast of Jersey from the top of the Mount.
+2) Take in the breathtaking views around the bay and the south coast of Jersey from the top of the Mount.

 Free Walking Guide

 First Tower to the Elizabeth Castle Ferry.
 This short walk of under one mile, brings together a huge slice of social history.
 Within a mile, we will go from the serenity of sailing ships to the immediacy of air travel, and the revolutionary steps that took place in between.
 Find out more about this walk and our other Island walks here.

 Guide book is available from the castle or the publications section on the website.

 Download our Visual Story for Elizabeth Castle.
 This is a helpful guide to what to expect on a visit and has been produced in consultation with Autism Jersey.

 Facilities and Access

 Payment: On arrival or at the Ferry Kiosk by contactless payment only (not Diners Card or American Express)

 Organised groups: 15% discount for groups of 6 or more adults or seniors.
 Please book in advance by completing the form here.

 Entrance and parking: The castle is reached on foot along a causeway from West Park slipway in St Helier.
 Visitors can either walk at low tide or catch the Castle Ferry (small charge applies) at high or low tide.
 Paid public parking is available in Patriotic Street, the Waterfront or in parking bays off Victoria Avenue.